 Tracking and Controllers

-The tracking and controllers on these two VR headsets are good but the Touch controller on the Oculus Rift give much more interactive experience in comparison to the Controller on the Oculus Go.
+The tracking and controllers on these two VR headsets are good but the Touch controller on the Oculus Rift gives a more interactive experience in comparison to the Controller on the Oculus Go.

 The controllers on the Oculus Rift have full tracking so basically, you can lean, jump and move a bit and your movements are still going to be tracked making your experience completely immersive.